 I was reminded the other day during a conversation with a friend that today June 11th is my wedding anniversary.
 In the moment I thought it was odd that I had completely forgotten and that I honestly felt nothing.
 I remember thinking I would just let the day pass without any acknowledgement whatsoever.
 However, during my shower the other morning I caught an image that this year I could create a new story around this significant anniversary just like I did with Valentine’s Day in my February 2017 post.
 If you missed that entry I invite you to check it out if you feel it may be helpful.

 If Claude were still here in physical form we would be celebrating our 22nd year of marriage.
 While there is still sadness that he is not here with me, I saw that this time around I could choose to see this as an opportunity to celebrate all the years he has been a part of my life, all the years I have loved him.
 I acknowledged he is with me every day.
 He still lives in my heart and in my thoughts, that will never change.
 So why not celebrate that?
 Our love has been an incredible gift in my life dead or alive.
 He lives on in our son the most magnificent gift of all.
-Even in his death the gifts continue.
+Even in his absence the gifts continue.
 Yes, it’s true that his suicide has been the most horrific, heart wrenching and painful experiences of my life.
-Yet these past five years since his death together with the pain and suffering I have grown in innumerable ways and my life has become more authentic and purposeful.
+Yet these past five years since his passing together with the pain and suffering I have grown in innumerable ways and my life has become more authentic and purposeful.
 In short these past five years have been filled with my deepest sorrows yet also filled with my greatest gifts.

 All day my heart has felt imbued with the warmth of love.
 I have been holding and honoring the memories of that special day.
 I can even hear the waves crashing on the shore as if I were re-living the moment.
 I have taken an excerpt from the blog post I shared June 2016 encapsulating a snapshot of our wedding day.